nus-cs2113-AY2324S2/ip/docs/README.md

 ### `find` - Find Tasks by Keyword

-Searches for tasks containing specific keywords.
+Searches for tasks containing specific keywords. returns a list of tasks with matching keywords

+format: find < keyword >

 Example of usage: